cakephp/docs/es/core-libraries/components/authentication.rst

 You can configure one or many handlers for authorization.
 Using multiple handlers allows you to support different ways of checking authorization.
 When authorization handlers are checked, they will be called in the order they are declared.
-Handlers should return false, if they are unable to check authorization, or the check has failed.
+Handlers should return ``false``, if they are unable to check authorization, or the check has failed.
-Handlers should return true if they were able to check authorization successfully.
+Handlers should return ``true`` if they were able to check authorization successfully.
 Handlers will be called in sequence until one passes.
 If all checks fail, the user will be redirected to the page they came from.
 Additionally you can halt all authorization by throwing an exception.